DevMountain/react-1-afternoon/README.md

 ### Summary

-Now that our topic components are created and we know they are exported and imported correctly, let's remove the `<p>` elements and start focusing on the functionality of each topic.
-In the following steps it's important to understand that there is more than one way to solve a toy problem, if your solution doesn't match mine that's okay.
+In the following steps it's important to understand that there is more than one way to solve a toy problem; if your solution doesn't match mine that's okay.
 Also, since the following 5 components are very similiar in their structure, only step 3's detailed instructions go into great detail.
 The other steps after that won't go into much detail.

-In this step we'll start with the first topic: `EvenAndOdd`.
+In this step, we'll start with the first topic: `EvenAndOdd`.

 ### Instructions